scala/scala3/docs/docs/reference/metaprogramming/inline.md

 right-hand side `false`.
 The right-hand side of such an `inline val` must itself be a [constant expression](https://scala-lang.org/files/archive/spec/2.13/06-expressions.html#constant-expressions).
 Used in this way, `inline` is equivalent to Java and Scala 2's `final`.
-Note that `final`, meaning _inlined constant_, is still supported in Dotty, but will be phased out.
+Note that `final`, meaning _inlined constant_, is still supported in Scala 3, but will be phased out.

 The `Logger` object contains a definition of the **inline method** `log`.
 This method will always be inlined at the point of call.